-FUNDING SOURCE: Pre-2016 2016 2017 2018 2019 2020 2021 6yr Total Total: Borrowing to be Authorized 0 700 1,050 1,200 500 500 500 4,450 4,450 Authorized Borrowing 5,465 0 5,465 TOTALS 5,465 700 1,050 1,200 500 500 500 4,450 10,415
+FUNDING SOURCE: Pre-2017 2017 2018 2019 2020 2021 2022 6yr Total Total: Borrowing to be Authorized 0 1,050 1,200 500 500 500 3,750 3,750 Authorized Borrowing 6,165 0 6,165 ŤOTALS 6,165 1,050 1,200 500 500 500 3,750 9,915

 The Onondaga County Parks system is one of the finest in the country.
 Residents and visitors alike are impressed and complimentary about the high quality product we offer.
 We have become a destination for recreational activity 12 months a year.
 In recent years, the Onondaga County Legislature has authorized funding for the purpose of improving parks roads, parking lots, and trails in the County Parks system.

 This funding has been used to seal and resurface roads at the Veteran's Cemetery, replace a deteriorating boardwalk and resurface a parking lot at Beaver Lake, install a culvert pipe at Jamesville Beach, repair masonry at the Salt Museum (stair case on the lake side) and much more.

-A plan to upgrade, refurbish, and renovate Beaver Lake Nature Center's entryway is underway and will be completed in 2015.
+Beaver Lake Nature Center's entryway has been upgraded, refurbished, and renovated and was completed in 2015.

 Following the successful addition of 2.5 miles to the West Shore Trail, we are exploring the next phase to Loop the Lake.
 Today you can park at the Griffin Visitor's Center and follow the trail to the State Fairgrounds.
-Future plans are being created that will extend from the Fairgrounds to the Onondaga Creekwalk.
+Future plans are being created that will extend from the Fairgrounds to the Onondaga Creek walk.

 Keeping our reputation as a world class park system requires innovative ideas and attention to details.
-The purpose of the future funding is to invest in the Parks infrastructure so that it is maintained at a high level.
 With over 3 million visitors a year we must ensure our roads, parking lots and trails receive adequate repair and maintenance.